Ancient Egyptian funerary practices: Roman period, Roman influences

 Some people were mummified and wrapped in linen bandages.
 The front of the mummy was often painted with a selection of traditional Egyptian symbols.
 Mummy masks, in cartonnage, plaster, or stucco, in either traditional Egyptian style or Roman style, might be added to the mummies.
 Another possibility was a Roman-style mummy portrait, executed in encaustic (pigment suspended in wax) on a wooden panel.
 Sometimes the feet of the mummy were covered.
 An alternative to this was a complete shroud with Egyptian motifs, but a portrait in the Roman style.
 Tombs of the elite could also include fine jewelry.
+Gold armlets placed over the eyes and tongue were used in some cases.
+Mummification largely came to an end in the 5th century AD with remaining practices being ended by the Arab conquest of 641.